Cominuscule points and Schubert varieties: Cominuscule points of Schubert varieties

-\begin{Rem} As noted in Remark \ref{rem.vanish}, it may be necessary to cancel terms from the numerator and denominator of \eqref{e.thmhilbert1} and \eqref{e.thmhilbert2} before performing the evaluations.
-We show in \cite{GrKr:17} that in the setting of Schubert varieties, the necessary cancellations can be explicitly described, so that the evaluation can be performed.
-In fact, it is shown in \cite{GrKr:17} that the formulas can be evaluated without having to find $v$. \end{Rem}
+\begin{Rem} As noted in Remark \ref{rem.vanish}, the cancellations necessary to perform the evaluations are explicitly described in \cite{GrKr:19}, where in fact it is shown that the formulas can be evaluated without having to find $v$. \end{Rem}